PE3R: Perception-Efficient 3D Reconstruction: Introduction

-The contributions of this work are as follows: \begin{itemize} \item We propose PE3R, an efficient feed-forward framework for 2D-to-3D semantic reconstruction. \item We introduce three novel modules, pixel embedding disambiguation, semantic field reconstruction, and global view perception, that enable better reconstruction speed and accuracy. \item We validate PE3R through extensive experiments, demonstrating robust zero-shot generalization, improved performance metrics, and practical scalability.
-The code will be publicly available to promote reproducibility and future research. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose PE3R, a fast and scalable framework for 3D semantic reconstruction that operates directly on unposed 2D images, requiring no 3D supervision, per-scene fine-tuning, or camera parameters. \item We introduce three novel modules that address key challenges in 2D-to-3D perception: pixel embedding disambiguation for cross-view consistency, semantic point cloud reconstruction for geometry-semantics fusion, and global view perception for open-vocabulary interaction. \item Through comprehensive evaluations on multiple benchmarks, we demonstrate state-of-the-art performance, effective zero-shot generalization, and practical scalability.
+Code is provided to ensure reproducibility. \end{itemize}